ibm-cloud-docs/platform-engineering/white-paper.md

    Automate onboarding tasks for new applications, such as configuring namespaces, setting up pipeline triggers, managing Git repositories, and configuring firewalls.
 7. **Application scaling (run)**
    Enable scaling through automation to adjust deployment locations, CPU, storage, networking resources, and database service plans as needed.
+8. **Shift left (run)**
+   Enable application teams to ensure quality, security, compliance, and other key dimensions through shift-left scans, tests, and evidence collection that operate as early as possible in the code-build-test-deploy cycle.

 ## Evolving automation into a self-service IDP
 {: #heading-selfserve}